 If you wish to only see the list of all the apps along with their shortcuts, you can copy-paste the following in explorer address bar and hit Enter to open the following Applications folder:

 Using this way you can change the permissions of any folder in Windows.

-Go here to find out how to change the location of Windows Store Apps default installation folder.
+Go here to find out how to change the location of the Windows Store Apps default installation folder.

 These links may also interest you: